 - Keep your mind active – Staying socially active can help decrease the chances of depression and keep your mind sharp.
 Puzzles, reading, and other engaging activities can help keep your mind and body sharp.
 Some Medicare Advantage plans include online programs designed just for this.
 Check with your insurance company to see if these benefits are included in your plan.

 - Visit your doctor for regular checkups – Through regular checkups, your doctor can identify changes in your health and provide you with ways to avoid health issues.
-They do this by ensuring you have the recommended immunizations and tests and asking questions to identify any changes that may be occurring.
+They do this by ensuring you have the recommended immunizations (like flu shots) and tests and asking questions to identify any changes that may be occurring.
 They will also ensure you are doing the things necessary to manage any chronic health conditions you may have.

 Virtually all of the common health concerns we have discussed can affect a senior’s ability to socialize, be physically active, and take good care of themself.
 So addressing these health concerns for seniors is crucial to staying healthy as you age.